leallysmith/ETALHowTo/docs/Warehouse Curation/index.md

 2. Download Github Desktop or GitKraken.
 Desktop has a less confusing UI, but Kraken is much more powerful and the complex UI tells you a lot.

-3. Copy the RiverscapesXML repository to your local system.
+3. Clone the RiverscapesXML repository to your local system.

 4. Create your own branch so that changes you make won't impact the main branch of the repository.